-The London 2012 Olympics will be the biggest sporting event in Britain for generations, and it provides the perfect opportunity for some exciting motivational games for the call centre.
+The Olympics is the biggest sporting event and it provides the perfect opportunity for some exciting motivational games for the call centre.

 Matthew Brown looks at how to set up an Olympic-themed call centre game.